 One-third of all plastics end up in the ecosystem.
 It is time we start designing for this outcome.
 311 million tons of plastics were produced in 2014 and that number is projected to more than double by 2050.
 A single plastic bag takes about 450 years to disintegrate in nature.
 Just 5% of plastics are recycled.
 Recycling alone is not mitigating the problem.
 We need to design materials that are capable of degrading and help in rebuilding our soils instead of polluting them.

-Plastics are one of the most versatile materials that can be used in many applications, but unfortunately, they are made from non-renewable resources and cannot be recycled infinitely.
-These BioBags degrade themselves after use without polluting the environment.
-It can be an alternative to conventional plastic bags, which are produced from limited fossil raw materials and rot with harmful consequences for humans and Nature.
+Plastics are one of the most versatile materials and can be used in many applications, however, they are made from non-renewable resources and cannot be recycled infinitely.
+BioBags degrade after use without polluting the environment.
+It can be an alternative to conventional plastic bags, which are produced from petrochemicals and rot with harmful consequences for humans and Nature.

-These bags are made from gelation-based bioplastics.
-Composed of gelatin, glycerine, and plant-based starch, these biodegradable biomaterials have several characteristics.
-It feels similar to leather and provides similar toughness and durability, but with the advantage of eventually biodegrading in water or soil.
-The use of natural dyes also played a major role in the properties of the biomaterial.
+BioBags are made from gelation-based bioplastics.
+Composed of gelatine, glycerine and plant-based starch, these biodegradable biomaterials have several characteristics.
+It feels similar to leather and provides similar toughness and durability, with the advantage of eventually biodegrading in water or soil.
+The use of natural dyes also play a major role in the properties of the biomaterial.
 Tea bags created a vibrant red-brown shade, and turmeric powder produced a warmer orange colour.
 They have a certain transparency which looks magnificent under sunlight.

-The Gelatin Powder, turmeric and tea-dyed water, and glycerine were mixed and heated for 10-20 minutes.
+The gelatine powder, turmeric, tea-dyed water and glycerine were mixed and heated for 10-20 minutes.
 Then the mixture is left to cure in a mould for up to five days before it is sewn together.